- Undergraduate Program

 First-year students are expected to begin taking cumulative exams by February of their first year.
 They may take as many cumulative exams as they would like to during the first term.
 However, once the second term has started in February, students are expected to take cumulative exams every month (8 exams per year) until they have passed the required amount.
 If for some reason a student begins a cumulative exam but does not turn it in, he or she must turn in a written note to the proctor indicating that he or she attempted the exam but are not submitting it to be graded.

 The Cumulative Exam Schedule for the 2016-2017 academic year is listed below.
-Exams are from 7:00-8:30 pm.
-The exam room locations are noted below.
+Exams are from 7:00-8:30pm and are held in 6-120.
+Any changes to the locations will be announced via email.
 Graded exams can be picked up in the Chemistry Education Office (6-205); email notifications are sent out when the graded exams are returned.